Alexa Traffic Rank, PageRank and the search for hosting

 It might already sound complicated, but, because archive.org is not flawless, and one can even choose to not have his/her site indexed by it, even if it has no record of the site we’re investigating, there remains a small chance that the site was actually developed and open for business years ago.

 If the site really is old and appears to be quite established on the net (a search for the domain name will give another rough estimate of its popularity), and yet the PR is 0, there are chances that a Google ban of some kind is in place.
 But then there’s always the possibility of a Google Toolbar quirk as well.

 Tired and confused already?

 That would be no wonder.
-I'm getting confused as I'm writing it myself, so let's try to put the whole thing in a very simple form.
-Alexa Traffic Rank and PageRank cannot be used as direct measures of a host's service quality or trustworthiness.
-They're simply not designed to be used for that.
-If we're really keen to use them for something, we can use them as warning triggers, and investigate further if the situation dictates so.
+Let’s try to put the whole thing in a very simple form.
+Alexa Traffic Rank and PageRank cannot be used as direct measures of a host’s service quality or trustworthiness.
+They’re simply not designed to be used for that.
+If we’re really keen to use them for something, we can use them as warning triggers, and investigate further if the situation dictates so.